exasol/websocket-api/docs/commands/subLoginV3.md

 This command invokes the login process, which establishes a subconnection between the client and Exasol.
-Using subconnections, the user can interact with Exasol in parallel using the commands specified below.
+Using subconnections, the user can interact with Exasol in parallel using various commands.

 ℹ️ A compatibility mode has been added to enable logins using OpenID refresh tokens if using [subLoginToken](subLoginTokenV3.md) is not possible.
 For details, see step 3.